rsdoiel/antennaApp/about.md

 ## antennaApp 0.0.19

 - Improved posts action, allow for filtering by count and date ranges.
-- renamed "reply" action to  "quote" since that better describes the output from the text fragment.
+- added an alias for "reply" action of  "quote" since that better describes the output from the text fragment.
 - updated the "unpost" command to use with postPath or link to remove posts.
+- fixed bug in sitemap for posts inclusion where the Markdown extension was used instead the HTML filename
+- fixed missing sitemap docs in helptext.go
+- add "rss" action which will generate an RSS feed using the same select process as the "pages" action.

 ### Authors